 The College is open to employees and students to facilitate essential on-campus learning and working, and to support the remote working and learning environment.
-The College is otherwise operating in a limited-access mode, with no public events on campus or community event bookings accepted at this time, unless authorized by the Senior Management Team.
+The College is otherwise operating in a limited-access mode, with no public events on campus or community event bookings accepted at this time.